bandlab/Guide/getting_started.md

 ## [Using Chew](http://chew.tv/guide/using_chew/getting_started)

-You can use the Chew platform as the focal point for your live streams or simply create your Episodes and embed the Chew player elswhere.
+You can use the Chew platform as the focal point for your live streams or simply create your Shows and embed the Chew player elswhere.

-This section explains how to create an Episode on the Chew platform and then what to do before and during your live stream - including how to share your Watch page or embed the Chew player elsewhere.
+This section explains how to create an Show on the Chew platform and then what to do before and during your live stream - including how to share your Watch page or embed the Chew player elsewhere.